capitalch/trace-plus/notes/knowledgebase-client.md

 		        return (state.queryHelper[instance]?.data)
 		    })
 	- Takes care of normal error and graphQL errors automatically
+	- useQueryHelper hook is used strictly for syncfusionGrid.
+They are tightly coupled
+	- For ad hoc queries and updates make use of Utils.queryGraphQL and mutateGraphQL methods
 ## Important Notes
 - Use CompContentContainer as outermost container for all pages
 - instance for the syncfusionGrid is same as instance for data